haydendonald/ATEMVisionSwitcher-Libary/README.md

 Alot of features!

 ##Known Issues
 There seems to be a issue casting a COM object, however i think its only when sending a command while recieving.
-Exmaple: You add a event to be called when the program input changes to change the program input.
+Example: You add a event to be called when the program input changes to change the program input.
 This causes the error.

 ##API Information